 It is no secret that kids spend a great deal of their time online, but what does this mean for parents, and should they be doing anything about it?
 This essay will provide some insight into some common misconceptions often made in relation to generations and digital technology.

-In his customer engagement manual Hooked: How to build habit-forming products, behaviourist Nir Eyal describes the various triggers that interface designers deploy to render online environments more habit-forming.
+How does our consumer driven society influence digital design, and what psychological impact might it have upon users?
+Drawing from Nir Eyal’s customer engagement manual Hooked: How to build habit-forming products, Vanessa Bartlett explores the various triggers that interface designers deploy to render online environments more habit-forming.

 Time on Instagram is always presented as supplementary information.
 When an image or video is posted to the newsfeed or story section of an Instagram account, the pictorial and/or audiovisual content of the post is its primary tool for communication.
 This post is an exploration of the absence of time, and its impact on authenticity and transparence within Instagram.

 This essay will investigate how digital technology engagement affects the cognitive process of perception, employing the discourse explored in the opening panel discussion of Cognitive Sensations.
 In the debate, we discussed the influences of virtual reality and digital technology on the relationship between perception and the environment.